 - Genetic Innovation.

-This will fit the newly designed 2030 Research and Innovation Strategy, which aims to ensure that research provides real solutions for development.
+These Action Areas fit the newly designed 2030 Research and Innovation Strategy, which aims to ensure that research provides real solutions for development.
 This is a substantial shift in the way CGIAR works, and will be achieved following 7 new implementation approaches:

 - embracing a systems transformation approach